nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_-_Manual_management.md

     $ module purge
     $ module load Miniconda3/4.8.2

-Now create a conda environment named \"my-conda-env\" using Python 3.6.
+Now create a conda environment named "my-conda-env" using Python 3.6.
 The *ipykernel* Python package is required but you can change the names of the environment, version of Python and install other Python packages as required.